rddefauw/sample-agentic-platform/labs/module5/README.md

 # Module 5: Production Infrastructure for Agentic Systems

 ## Introduction
 Module 5 focuses on building robust, production-ready agentic platforms with advanced infrastructure components.
-You'll learn how to implement telemetry, observability, memory systems, and evaluation frameworks essential for running agents in production environments.
+You'll learn how to implement telemetry, observability, and evaluation frameworks essential for running agents in production environments.

 ## Prerequisites
 **⚠️ IMPORTANT:** The stack needs to be deployed in order to run Module 5 notebooks.
 Many notebooks in this module call APIs and use assets that live in the deployed AWS infrastructure stack.
 Please complete the infrastructure deployment steps before attempting to run these notebooks.